Archive for: Polish Act on access to public information

 The Supreme Administrative Court in its judgment of 1 December 2011 case file I OSK 1550/11 repealed the contested judgment and returned it to the VAC for further reconsideration.
 The SAC held that according the Constitution of the Republic of Poland, a citizen should have the right to obtain information on the activities of organs of public authority as well as persons discharging public functions.
 Such right should also include receipt of information on the activities of self-governing economic or professional organs and other persons or organizational units relating to the field in which they perform the duties of public authorities and manage communal assets or property of the State Treasury.
 Limitations upon the right of information may be imposed by the Act solely to protect freedoms and rights of other persons and economic subjects, public order, security or important economic interests of the State.
 The principle of the “right to information” provided in the Constitution sets basic rules of interpretation of this right.
 It is a constitutional right, therefore, the law defining the procedures for access to information should be interpreted broadly, and any exceptions to this right should be construed and interpreted narrowly.
 This implies the use in relation to these acts of interpretation, which favor expanding rather than narrowing the obligation to disclose information.
 The enumeration, what is deemed as public information, is provided in the Polish Act on Access to Public Information, however this enumeration includes exemplary situations, and it does not cover all cases in which information is disclosed.
 The Court noted that public information is each information or data that was created or referred to the widely defined public authorities, or was created or referred to other entities performing public functions in the execution of tasks of public authority.
 The Supreme Administrative Court shared the view that all files of entire administrative proceedings conducted by a public authority, constitutes public information – including both documents created and held by the authority in connection with a particular case.
 Therefore, the Court held that, in principle, all that is in the file of the proceedings, regardless of whether it will be a public document or private, should be disclosed.
 It does not matter whether the document in the file is an “internal” or “working”.
 Even giving up the assumption that the whole proceedings constitute public information, it cannot be excluded that given documents from these files have such nature.
 In each case, every request for disclosure of public information requires a detailed analysis.
 Only as a result of such analysis, the authority should decide whether the requested information is public, followed by what standards govern the procedure of its disclosure.

-Access to public information, case II SAB/Wa 295/11
+E-access to public information, case I OSK 2172/11

 December 18th, 2011, Tomasz Rychlicki

 The Association of Leaders of Local Civic Groups (SLLGO) requested the Polish Prime Minister Donald Tusk to disclose the correspondence, including e-mails, of members of the Council of Ministers and their assistants, that concerned the revision of the Polish Act of 6 September 2001 on Access to Public Information – API – (in Polish: Ustawa o dostępie do informacji publicznej), published in Journal of Laws (Dziennik Ustaw) No. 112, item 1198, with subsequent amendments.
-The Prime Minister refused, arguing that e-mails are not public information, because it is internal correspondence.
+The Prime Minister refused, arguing that such e-mails are not public information, because this is internal correspondence.
 The SSLGO filed a complaint for failure to act.

 Copyright law, case I OSK 678/11